 Analysing band comments

 A ‘Do It Yourself’ mentality is at the heart of punk (Cherry and Mellins 2012: 22; O’Brien 2012: 28).
 Members of OAA represent themselves as authentic international hardcore punks by referencing their DIY credentials.
-Bengi, lead sing-songwriter for OAA makes this clear in all aspects of video producton:
+Bengi, lead sing-songwriter for OAA makes this clear in all aspects of video production:

 Yeah we’ve got some friends who capture videos about skateboarding and stuff so they are so familar with cameras and shoot our stuff….I’m good with skateboards ‘cos I work in a skateboarding shop.
 Yeah I work for a skateboarding company actually so that works, I do their designs and stuff, so I do our design stuff too.